These delicious lemon and spinach bars are from the Veggie Desserts and Cakes recipe book. Vegetables in cakes? Sounds good to me.

-- Wilt the spinach in a pan with a small amount of boiling water, then run under cold water to refresh, then squeeze out the moisture.
+- Wilt 75g spinach in a pan with a small amount of boiling water, then run under cold water to refresh, then squeeze out the moisture.
 Purée with a hand blender until smooth.

 - Pour the mixture into the prepared pan, spread to the edges and press down firmly with the back of a damp spoon.
 Be sure that the mixture goes right into all the edges and there aren't any holes.
 Bake for 25 minutes, or until the edges begin to turn golden.

-- Meanwhile, in a saucepan, whisk the eggs and sugar until well combined, then add the lemon juice and zest and gently whisk until completely combined.
-Gradually sift in the flour, whisking gently to combine, and add the butter.
+- Meanwhile, in a saucepan, whisk 4 large eggs and 200g granulated sugar until well combined, then add the 150ml lemon juice and 3 tablespoon lemon zest and gently whisk until completely combined.
+Gradually sift in 40g plain flour, whisking gently to combine, and add 1 tablespoon butter.
 Heat the mixture, stirring constantly, until thick and the butter has melted.

 Want to read more reviews of Veggie Desserts and Cakes?
 Here's a few: